MikeParker365/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 |True      | False         | Organizer can change the setting to True.        |
 |False     | True        |Organizer can change the setting to False.         |
 |False      |False          |Organizer can't override the lobby setting and can't allow dial-in users to bypass the lobby in the meeting.        |

+### Enable live captions

+This is a per-user policy and applies during a meeting.
+If this setting is on, the user sees an option to display captions during a meeting.

+### Allow chat in meetings

+This is a per-organizer policy.
+This setting controls whether meeting chat is allowed in the user's meeting.

 [Full article](meeting-policies-in-teams.md)